ALA-herbarium/documentation/transcription.md

    you have been asked to).
  * **Enter only the data sections (above) that are missing.**
- * **NOTE**: if the collectors are correct, except that there is an ‘unknown’ in the position of first collector, please full in all collectors - the whole collector set will be overwritten.
+ * **NOTE**: if the collectors are correct, except that there is an ‘unknown’ in the position of first collector, please fill in all collectors - the whole collector set will be overwritten.

 [1]: https://arctos.database.museum/taxonomy.cfm